yamule/rust_pdbloader/README.md

 ## rust_pdbloader
-A bunch of Rust snippet to play with pdb.
+A bunch of Rust snippet to play with data in PDB (https://www.rcsb.org/).

-This commit was created as a pointer to the state used in CASP14.
+These commits were created as a pointer to the state used in CASP14.
 A large update is planned.

 ## Requirement